BembelBytes/pydiabas/README.md

 The *PyDIABAS* class provides a simple and comfortable API for communication via **EDIABAS**.

 ##### Starting and ending the **EDIABAS** session
 After creating an instance of *PyDIABAS* the *start()* method must be called to set up everything for subsequent communication.
-This can be done either manually, or automatically by using pythons context manager.
+This can be done either manually, or automatically by using Pythons context manager.
 Calling *start()* multiple times will usually not cause any problems or memory leaks.
 After finishing communications the *end()* method must be called to stop the connection to **EDIABAS** and free the used resources.
-This is done automatically by using pythons context manager, or must be done manually otherwise.
+This is done automatically by using Pythons context manager, or must be done manually otherwise.
 Forgetting to call *end()* usually doesn't cause any major problems, even for possible succeeding **EDIABAS** sessions on the same machine but it should always be done as a good habit.
 During any time the present state of **EDIABAS** can be checked using the property *ready*.
 It returns *True* if **EDIABAS** is ready or *False* if not.
 Getting *False* as return value does not necessary mean that **EDIABAS** is not able to execute a Job. *False* may be returned if *start()* has not been called or failed, or if the previous job failed for any reason.
 In the last case a succeeding job may run successful.